Teenlife

 Teen Study

 It is that time again: You need to study.
 You already know to avoid cramming and to get a good night’s sleep before your test.
-But there are seven less-common study techniques that will increase your efficiency and up your game.
+But seven less common study techniques will increase your efficiency and up your game.
 Some of them will even help when you’re filling out those last college applications or coming down to the wire on college essays.

 1. Rotate through multiple study locations.